Partners in Disability

 The tuition fee for the 2022 Partners in Disability Leadership program is $1,000, which covers the costs of materials and resources, nine (9) virtual sessions featuring top disability experts who will discuss trends, best practices, and strategies; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
-A non-refundable application fee of $20 is also required to cover administrative costs.
-Your application will be processed upon payment of this fee.
 You will receive notification of our decision within two (2) weeks of the application deadline.
 If selected, you will be provided instructions for tuition payment.

 Get support from your employer to participate in the program and download our template justification letter.

 A limited number of scholarships are available to participants from agencies or organizations with a financial need.
-Please complete the scholarship application to be considered for financial assistance.
+In addition to submitting the regular application, please complete the scholarship application to be considered for financial assistance.